 What is exposure?
 In photography, it simply means the amount of light to which the film or sensor has been exposed.
 The next question is how do we control the exposure?
 The shutter speed is one factor, the aperture setting is another factor.
 These two controls affect the camera in the following ways.

-The Aperture is a variable circular opening that changes in size depending on the setting you use.
+Aperture is a variable circular opening that changes in size depending on the setting you use.
 If the opening is large, it lets a lot of light into the camera.
-If the opening is small it only lets a small amount of light into the camera.
+If the opening is small, it only lets a small amount of light into the camera.

 Shutter speed also helps you control exposure.
-A slow shutter speed lets more light in the camera because the shutter is open longer.
+A slow shutter speed lets more light into the camera because the shutter is open longer.
 A slow shutter speed will not stop motion.
 This can become a problem.
 A fast shutter speed will stop motion.
 A fast shutter speed allows less light in the camera because the shutter in open a shorter time.
-It has become a convention in both film making and still photography to use blurring as a way to convey motion visually, and also have it provide an emotional impact.
+It has become a convention to use blurring as a way to convey motion visually, and also have it provide an emotional impact.
 This is a creative use of shutter speed to give the viewer an emotional and visual feel of motion.